53 Degrees Celsius In Fahrenheit

 A Deeper Dive into the Conversion Formula: Why 9/5 and 32?

 The formula's coefficients, 9/5 and 32, stem from the difference in the scales' reference points.
-The ratio 9/5 reflects the differing magnitudes between a degree Celsius and a degree Fahrenheit.
+That said, the ratio 9/5 reflects the differing magnitudes between a degree Celsius and a degree Fahrenheit.
 The 32 is added to account for the offset in the freezing point of water (0°C vs. 32°F).

 To illustrate, consider the range between the freezing and boiling points of water: